Undivided Resources

 4. Nurture sibling relationships by creating a family routine that is built around a shared love or activity.

-One Undivided parent, Jen, told us about an article she read in The New York Times called "Growing Up Alongside a Sibling With a Disability" that changed her effort to balance the needs of her oldest son (who has cerebral palsy, ADHD, and dyslexia) with those of her two neurotypical kids, who are younger and needy in their own ways.
+One Undivided parent, Jen, told us about an article she read in The New York Times called "Growing Up Alongside a Sibling With a Disability" that changed her effort to balance the needs of her 10-year-old son (who has cerebral palsy, ADHD, and dyslexia) with those of her two neurotypical kids, who are younger and needy in their own ways.

 "My five-year-old is particularly attuned to the imbalances in how my attention gets meted out," Jen says.
 "His older brother gets my exclusive attention (whether he wants it or not) several times a week for therapies in addition to the little everyday things, from getting around the house to toileting to getting on or off his clothes and shoes.
 His little sister is in the two-year-old mom-attachment phase, so she’s basically a bodily extension of me.
 Then there’s the grindingly familiar routine that family dinners have become: the monotony of cooking and cleaning aside, our 10-year-old is likely to hold forth about whatever subject is on his mind (and it’s often an interesting question that delights the adults, such as Why do our cells act like cannibals when we’re sick?), causing the five-year-old to ask, Why does he always get to talk and I don’t?"